Phrasikleia Kore: History

 The Phrasikleia and the Attic korai are the most well-preserved statues in existence from the 6th century BCE.
 They represent a type of Archaic female statue intended specifically for funerary use.
 The Phrasikleia Kore is a Parian marble statue that features prominent polychromy as seen in the hair and the dress.
 It is thought that the skin of the Phrasikleia Kore was covered with a type of gum arabic to give it a realistic appearance.
 This practice is also seen during the same period, used on the sarcophagi of Egyptian mummies.

 The preservation of the Phrasikleia Kore was so successful because it was buried in a "custom-designed pit."
 It is thought that the circumstances of the burial of the Phrasikleia Kore was due to the return of the tyrant Peisistratos.
-As he was consolidating political power over Athens, upon his return to the city he and his followers sought to expel any family from Athens who disagreed with his authority.
-Scholars believe that the Alcmaeonid family of Athens was responsible for commissioning the sculpture, and for the subsequent the burial of the Phrasikleia Kore.
+As he was consolidating political power over Athens, upon his return to the city, he and his followers sought to expel any family from Athens who disagreed with his authority.
+Scholars believe that the Alcmaeonid family of Athens was responsible for commissioning the sculpture and for the subsequent burial of the Phrasikleia Kore.
 The freshness of the statue indicates that this powerful family may have still been grieving the young woman when Peisistratos returned to Athens.
-This is supported by distinct absence of mutilation to the Kore.
+This is supported by the distinct absence of mutilation to the Kore.
 Additionally, the ancient Greek orator Isocrates recorded that the followers of Peisistratos "not only demolished the houses of the Alcmaeonids but they even opened their graves."